What Is Adderall?

 This is where Adderall's reputation for being a mental performance enhancing drug comes from.
 Dopamine is the ‘pleasure’ neurotransmitter, which increases pleasure response from actions.
 It helps you feel good, which can make work or other everyday tasks more pleasant to do and easier to pay attention to.
 Norepinephrine, on the other hand, serves as a ‘fight or flight’ neurotransmitter in the brain.
 Increasing its levels will help to improve wakefulness and alertness, as its release prepares your body for dangerous situations.

-This is why Adderall is considered a mental performance enhancing drug by some people.
-It is meant to let them to stay awake for longer, while becoming more able to concentrate on their work as they find it more pleasurable.
-And in some instances, Adderall is a mental performance enhancing drug in the short-term, as increasing dopamine and norepinephrine levels can boost attentiveness and alertness.
+As a result, Adderall is used by some people to try and enhance their cognition.
+It is meant to let them to stay awake for longer and concentrate on their work more, as the dopamine makes it pleasurable.
+And, in some instances, Adderall is a mental performance enhancing drug, as increasing dopamine and norepinephrine levels can boost attentiveness and alertness.

 However, Adderall ceases to be a mental performance enhancing drug if abused for longer periods or in increasing amounts.
 This is because constantly stimulating dopamine and norepinephrine receptors in your brain can reduce their effectiveness.
 Moreover, releasing too much of these neurotransmitters can deplete their stores in your body, leading to neurological problems from overuse of Adderall.
 And, Adderall may not be a mental performance enhancing drug when its side effects are taken into account, which can hinder your ability to think or work productively.